campbell000/blog/content/articles/how-to-buy-a-display-for-gaming.md

 ---

 ## No Time, Give Me The Quick Version
-- If you aren't sure, then your current TV likely can't support 4K/120FPS content
+- If you aren't sure what your setup currently supports, then it likely can't support 4K/120FPS content.
-- If you have a 4K TV made ~3 years old, then you're probably fine for 4K/60FPS.
+- If you have a 4K TV that's equal or less than 3 years old, then you're probably fine for 4K/60FPS.
-- Ifyou are a competitive gamer, buy a monitor (lower input lag)
+- If you're a competitive gamer, buy a monitor (lower input lag).
 - Use <a href="https://www.rtings.com/">RTings</a> to find a displays with your desired specs
-- Console games will likely not be rendered in true 4K/120hz, so keep your [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out) in check.
+- Console games will likely not be rendered in true 4K/120hz for a *long* time, so keep your [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out) in check.

 ## Disclaimers
-Firstly, I recognize that this article is low-hanging fruit: there's a million screeching Youtubers and mainstream media outlets like Vice and Polygon writing articles like this one.
-Their articles are chock full of amazon referral links ($$$ CHA-CHING $$$), and they usually rely on fear and ignorance of the audience to shill expensive and unnecessary upgrades.
+Firstly, I recognize that this article is low-hanging fruit: there's a million screeching Youtubers and media outlets (i.e. Vice, Polygon, IGN, etc) that are writing articles like this one.
+Their writeups are chock full of amazon referral links ($$$), and they rely on fear and ignorance of the audience to shill expensive and unnecessary upgrades.

-But here's the thing: **they all get this shit wrong.
-Repeatedly and consistently**.
 So fear not: I'm not here to sell you anything.
 Instead, I will be giving you the tools you need to make informed decisions, and then give you short, concise recommendations based on specific use cases.

 Secondly, I want to shout out <a href="https://www.rtings.com/">RTings</a>.
 I've sourced some of their images in this article, and in general, I've used their articles for my own edification and when buying my own gear.
 They are independently funded, so if you have the means, throw some support their way.